Azure/terraform-azurerm-naming/README.md

   location = "West Europe"
 }
 ```
-There are other advances usages that will be explained in the [Advanced usages](#advancedusages) part og this docs.
+Other advances usages will be explained in the [Advanced usage](#advancedusage) part of this docs.

 # Internals